Acute Coronary Syndrome occurs when there is a sudden decrease in blood flow to the heart. This is a result of a blockage in the coronary arteries.

 Chest Pain or Pressure

-Pain or discomfort radiating to neck, jaw, shoulders, arms, back
+Pain or discomfort radiating to neck, jaw, shoulders, arm, back

 Lightheadedness or dizziness